Dipec001/uptime-monitor/RUNBOOK.md

 ```bash
 docker-compose up --build
 ```
-## Or you can use the differrent make commands in the Makefile to get docker setup
+**Or you can use the different make commands in the Makefile to get docker environment setup**

 ### Step 2: Service overview